Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Simulation methodology

 The computational complexity can be significantly reduced by lowering the system dimensionality.
 We argue that the system can be well represented by a two-dimensional model, and determine the effective atom-atom interaction strength in this model.

 In experiments, the system is divided into two-dimensional slices by the deep external optical lattice.
-The hopping between two slices is vanishingly small, and thus the slices are independent from each other on the atomic level [cf. Eq.~\eqref{eq:hamil}].
+The hopping between two slices is strongly suppressed by the strong external lattice, and thus the slices are independent from each other on the atomic level [cf. Eq.~\eqref{eq:hamil}].
 On the other hand, atoms from all slices collectively contribute to the cavity field, and therefore they are strongly coupled to each other through the cavity [cf. Eq.~\eqref{eq:eom_alpha}].
 In order to represent the full system by one two-dimensional slice, we propose to decouple the slices by simulating Eqs.~\eqref{eq:hamil} and \eqref{eq:eom_alpha} with $N_\mathrm{2D}$ atoms at $z=0$, and using the scaling of parameters~\cite{nagy08}

 Under this scaling, the equations of motion for the cavity field [Eq.~\eqref{eq:eom_alpha}] as well as the cavity-induced potential $V_\mathrm{opt}$ [Eq.~\eqref{eq:hamil}] remain invariant for a fixed atomic density profile.
 We thus expect that the atomic many-body wave function of the two-dimensional system obtained from Eq.~\eqref{eq:scaling} approximately reproduces the wave function of the original system at $z=0$,